 –T. S. Eliot

 Much of my work with coaching clients involves talking them through their anxiety.
 Whenever you're doing anything new, anxiety is virtually certain to accompany you.
 It's a hallmark of the new, the extraordinary, the brave, the courageous.
 Anxiety and uncertainty doesn't mean you should stop or run away - it very likely means you're right on track.
-Outside the comfort zone is where the best creativity and your best life live.
+Outside the comfort zone is where the best creativity typically lives.

 The chief enemy of creativity is 'good' sense.